 The Noughty To The Rescue Intense Moisture Treatment (try saying that out loud!) is something I was sent in a beauty box.
-I’m subscribed to get quarterly boxes from the Vegan Kind, and I love it!
-They never fail to surprise me, and there’s always something that I never would have tried otherwise.
+I used to be subscribed to get quarterly boxes from the Vegan Kind (a gift from my sister), and for a while I really enjoyed discovering new products.

 This To The Rescue treatment was something I got weirdly excited to review.
-Years of bleaching as a teenager left me with brittle, frizzy hair that I can’t quite bear to chop, so I’m constantly on the lookout for new treatments and products to help me reclaim it!
-Ever since I went vegan I’ve been looking for something to replace the Lee Stafford CoCo LoCo range (which is amazing, cruelty-free and vegetarian, but sadly not vegan).
+Years of bleaching as a teenager (well… and as an adult!) has left me with brittle, frizzy hair that I can’t quite bear to chop, so I’m constantly on the lookout for new treatments and products to help me reclaim it!
+Ever since I went vegan I’ve been looking for something to replace the Lee Stafford CoCo LoCo range (which is amazing, cruelty free and vegetarian, but sadly not vegan).

 For a while now I’ve been sticking with my all-time favourite hair mask from the Body Shop, but my beauty box with the new Noughty mask arrived just in time for my pot to run out.
 Perfect timing!

 I love the packaging on this product.
-I’m not sure my amateur photography skills have quite done it justice, but I really like the colours (and the fact that it so proudly displays it’s vegan status – it has the vegan society trademark!).
+I really like the colours (and the fact that it so proudly displays it’s vegan status – it has the vegan society trademark!).
 The pot you get is humungous, too; I feel like this is going to last me a while.

 Another noteworthy proclamation on the tub is that this product is free from silicones, parabens, sulphates and petrochemicals.
 Although I usually love products like this, and definitely reach for them in other areas of my life, haircare is one of the exceptions.
 I’ve often found that when a product is almost completely natural, it doesn’t have what it takes to battle my tough hair.
 It’s a mess, in short, and takes a lot of work to tame.